ellen-grant/pandas-challenge/README.md

 Use pd.cut to categorize spending based on the bins.

-Use the scores to create a DataFrame called <spending_summary>.
+Use the scores to create a DataFrame called spending_summary.

 Include the following metrics in the table: